Diagram spaces, diagram spectra, and spectra of units

 Then $F_{+}I$ and $F_{+}J$ are the generating cofibrations and acylic cofibrations for the $\sD_{+}$-relative level model structure on $\sD\sU$.

 We will refer to the fibrations and weak equivalences of the $\sD_{+}$-relative level model structure as level fibrations and level equivalences (leaving reference to $\sD_{+}$ implicit).
-The cofibrations of the level model structure will simply be called cofibrations as they coincide with the cofibrations of the stable model structure.
+The cofibrations of the level model structure will simply be called cofibrations as they coincide with the cofibrations in the new model structure.

-\begin{definition} A map $f \colon X \arr Y$ of $\sD$-spaces is a \emph{stable equivalence} if the induced map of homotopy colimits over $\sD$ is a weak equivalence of spaces:
+A map $f \colon X \arr Y$ of $\sD$-spaces is a weak homotopy equivalence if the induced map of homotopy colimits over $\sD$ is a weak homotopy equivalence of spaces:

-A map $p \colon E \arr B$ is a \emph{stable fibration} if it has the right lifting property (RLP) with respect to the acylic cofibrations. \end{definition} The main result of this section is: \begin{theorem} Suppose that $(\sD, \sD_{+})$ satisfies the hypotheses of Input Data \ref{model_structure_setup}.
-Then the category of $\sD$-spaces is a compactly generated topological model category with respect to the cofibrations, stable fibrations and stable equivalences.
+A map $p \colon E \arr B$ of $\sD$-spaces is a fibration if it has the right lifting property (RLP) with respect to the acylic cofibrations.
+Notice that since the homotopy colimit functor preserves tensors with spaces, pushouts and sequential colimits, the weak equivalences are well-grounded.

+The main result of this section is: \begin{theorem} Suppose that $(\sD, \sD_{+})$ satisfies the hypotheses of Input Data \ref{model_structure_setup}.
+Then the category of $\sD$-spaces is a compactly generated topological model category with respect to the cofibrations, fibrations and weak homotopy equivalences.
 The model structure is constructed as a left Bousfield localization of the $\sD_{+}$-relative level model structure on $\sD\sU$. \end{theorem}